Jowie27/apex/src/_README.md

 You can manage plugins from the CLI:

+- Install plugins with `--install-plugin`:
-- Install from the central directory with `--install-plugin ID`.
+  - From the central directory using an ID: `--install-plugin kbd`
+  - Directly from a Git URL or GitHub shorthand: `--install-plugin https://github.com/user/repo.git` or `--install-plugin user/repo`
 - Uninstall a local plugin with `--uninstall-plugin ID`.
 - See installed and available plugins with `--list-plugins`.

+When installing from a direct Git URL or GitHub repo name, Apex will prompt with a security warning before cloning, since plugins execute unverified code.

 For a complete guide to writing, installing, and publishing plugins, see the [Plugins](https://github.com/ApexMarkdown/apex/wiki/Plugins) page in the Apex Wiki.